 - Press and hold the Sleep/Wake Button and the Home button, both at the same time.

 - Keep holding both buttons for at least 10 or until you see the Apple logo.

 Solution No.4: Play a song

 Play a song until it ends.
 Your phone will lock before the song ends, and once the phone locks, plug the original headphones into your iPhone.
 Now, unlock the phone and stop the song.
 Then, unplug the headset properly.
-Many users said this method solved iPhone stuck in headset mode issue.
+Many users said this method solved iPhone stuck in the headset mode issue.

 Solution No.5: Use a Bluetooth speaker

 Using a compatible Bluetooth speaker may work for you.
 Try to pair your iPhone to a speaker and play a song.
-While you are listening the music using the Bluetooth speaker, turn off Bluetooth but don’t stop the song on your iPhone right away.
+While you are listening to the music using the Bluetooth speaker, turn off Bluetooth but don’t stop the song on your iPhone right away.
 Many users said once they did this, the problem went away.
 Give it a try!

 You may also read: How To Fix iPhone/iPad Won’t Download Or Update Apps

 Solution No.6: Use the Power button

-In lock mode, plug an Apple original headset to iPhone jack hole.
-Now, press and hold the power button for a few second until you see a red slider “slide to power off”.
+In lock mode, plug an Apple original headset to the iPhone jackhole.
+Now, press and hold the power button for a few seconds until you see a red slider “slide to power off”.
 Next, take out the headphone slowly and tap “Cancel” on the screen.
 This may fix the problem.

 Solution No.7: Update iOS

-The problem may seem like the hardware one, but often, all you need to do is update iOS, and the simplest way to do so is wireless update.
-Connect to your device to a power source and to a Wi-Fi network.
+The problem may seem like the hardware one, but often, all you need to do is update iOS, and the simplest way to do so is a wireless update.
+Connect your device to a power source and to a Wi-Fi network.
 Next, navigate to Settings, General, and click on the Software update.
 Tap Download and Install or Install Now.